 Dynamic business location in the center of Europe

 This is where the heart of the economy beats: NRW is the most populous state in Germany.
 With its 17.9 million inhabitants, there are more people living here than in the neighboring Netherlands.
 At around 705 billion euros, they generate more than one-fifth of the total German gross domestic product.
-If NRW were a country in its own right, it would rank 22th internationally ahead of Sweden, Poland and Belgium.
-Some 160 million people live within a radius of 500 kilometers (311 miles) around the state capital Düsseldorf.
+If NRW were a country in its own right, it would rank 18th internationally ahead of Sweden, Poland and Belgium.
+More than 160 million people live within a radius of 500 kilometers (311 miles) around the state capital Düsseldorf.
 No other European metropolitan region possesses such purchasing power.

 At the forefront of all German states